JSJBDEV/JSJBDEV/README.md

 ## Hello, World!

-I tend to make minecraft mods.
+I tend to make Java programs (minecraft mods).

-Some of those minecraft mods are good.

-I do occasionally make other things, but my passion is Java (and Java-like languages)
+I do occasionally make other things, I tend to prefer Java-like langauges like C#